rombrew/phobia/doc/MachineTuning.md

 It should be noted that above constraints are used differently depending on selected control loop.
 In case of speed control above constraints are applied to speed setpoint to get trackpoint `pm.s_track`.
-In other words we do not limits actual parameters but limit input setpoint to comply it with constraints.
+In other words we do not limits actual parameters but limit the input setpoint to comply it with constraints.

 Quite different in the case of current control.
-You should enable `SPEED_MAXIMAL` feature to apply above speed loop constraints to actual speed and acceleration.
+You should enable `CC_SPEED_TRACK` feature to apply above speed loop constraints to actual speed and acceleration.

-    (pmc) reg pm.config_SPEED_MAXIMAL 1
+    (pmc) reg pm.config_CC_SPEED_TRACK 1

 Here trackpoint is driven by actual speed estimate with acceleration constraint.
 For system stability we have introduced a linear regulation region